aman-2-5/Zeotap-IMS/README.md

 # Incident Management System (IMS)

-A resilient Incident Management System for high-volume signal ingestion, workflow-driven incident handling, and mandatory RCA closure.
+A production-style resilient system for high-volume signal ingestion, failure detection, and workflow-driven incident resolution with mandatory RCA enforcement.
+- **Why this project matters?**
+This system simulates real-world SRE workflows where high-volume system signals must be filtered, aggregated, and converted into actionable incidents with traceable resolution.

 ## Architecture Diagram